Joseph Mattsson-Boze: Biography

 Boze was a native of Sweden born in Marstrand.
 He got saved in 1922 at a meeting in Göteborg.
 In 1926, he became member of Smyrna Church in Göteborg who was a part of the Swedish Pentecostal Movement.
 He later became pastor in the pentecostal church in Uddevalla 1929-1931.
-Later he returned to Göteborg where he became assisten pastor under pastor Ivar Claesson.
+Later he returned to Göteborg where he became assistant pastor under pastor Ivar Claesson.
 In 1933 he immigrated to the United States to become pastor of the Swedish Pentecostal church Filadelfia församlingen (later the Philadelphia Church) in Chicago.
 The church was part of the Independent Assemblies of God (IAOG) a loose organization of Scandinavian Pentecostal churches in USA.
-Joseph Mattsson made a visit to Sweden 1935 to marry Daga Erlandson from Grava.
+Joseph Mattsson made a visit to Sweden 1935 to marry Daga Adolphina Erlandson from Grava on August 13.
+The couple had five children.
 During that trip he also met with Lewi Pethrus the leader of the Swedish Pentecostal movement.
 In 1941 he received American citizenship and added Boze to his namne.
 He returned to Sweden again to preach in 1945.